Athlon1600/chat/README.md

 Entire application is **self-contained** within this single repository which has many advantages during development.

+- `/apps` folder contains "launchable" apps
+- `/packages` folder contains "shared" code used by apps and by other packages too.

 ## :whale2: Local Development using Docker

 Two things you need installed first: